 Then they feel or look outside to observe the weather and chart it on their weather page.
 They circle the weather, the season, and the wind level.
 I look up the day’s moon phase and they use the moon phase display sheet to color the blank moon in.
 Next I look up the day’s weather report and they chart the high and low temp of the day.
 Lastly, they circle the appropriate clothing for the day based on the weather.
 If you don’t have a menu cover, these pages also work great in dry erase pouches or laminated.

-One of the main curriculums we are using this year is Treehouse Nature Study.
-One of the elements I wanted to include in Treehouse Nature Study was full and rich Morning Time selections that correlate with our current nature study.
-I wanted beautiful display sheets for the children to enjoy as we recited and studied.
+For the second year, we are using Treehouse Nature Study in our Morning Time.
+We have loved going deeper and wider this year and drawing the little ones in more.
+One of the elements I love about Treehouse Nature Study is the beautiful display sheets for the children to enjoy as we recite and study.
 I like to print an extra copy of each of these to hang in the school area as well.

-Our entire Morning Time usually lasts about an hour and a half, depending on how much reading we do.
+Our entire Morning Time usually lasts about an hour and a half, depending on how much reading we do and how time consuming our projects are.
 It has been such a life-giving way to bring us together at the beginning of each day.